THE HALSTON BUTCHER

 “Naw, right on time.”

-He pulled the car against the curb and they joined the press inside.
-At exactly one o’clock detectives walked out from the direction of the Mayor’s office.
+He pulled the car against the curb, and they joined the press inside.
+At exactly one o’clock, detectives walked out from the direction of the Mayor’s office.
 Liaison officer, Burt Jennings, stepped up to the microphone.
 “Quiet, please,” he motioned with his hands.
 “We will not be taking questions today.
-This morning Mr. Antione Tolar was found murdered.
-We believe it is the same perpetrator, and at this time we have called in the FBI to assist with the investigation.
-Profilers say the killer is White, male, small in stature with a median income.
+This morning, Mr. Antione Tolar was murdered.
+We believe it is the same perpetrator, and we have called in the FBI to assist with the investigation.
+Profilers say the killer is white, male, small in stature with a median income.
 Possibly a store clerk or salesman, and no family.
 Probably a loner, no pets.
 The kind of guy you wouldn’t notice.
-His victims had no connection to each other; they all lived alone and had not been reported missing.
+His victims had no connection with each other; they all lived alone and were not reported missing.
 That’s all we’ve got for now.
-We will be updating you as soon as we know more.
+We will update you as soon as we know more.
 Thank you.”